aws-robotics/aws-robomaker-robotics-curriculum/intro-ros-ros2/_modules/mod-1d-details-package.md

 `package.xml` and `CMakeLists.txt` are the ones that need to be modified according to the dependencies.

-`setup.py` remains pretty much the same, just the package name needs to be modified.
+`setup.py` remains pretty much the same just the package name needs to be modified.

-Any new executable as node should be included in `nodes`, while `src/simple_motion` contains Python files for exporting them as Python modules.
-In that way, `import simple_motion` can be used, and any module there can be used within any other ROS python script.
+Any new executable as a node should be included in `nodes`, while `src/simple_motion` contains Python files for exporting them as Python modules.
+In that way, `import simple_motion` can be used, and any module there can be used within any other ROS Python script.

-`launch` contains XML files allowing to specify multiple nodes to run, in a single command, as seen before.
+`launch` contains XML files allowing to specify multiple nodes to run in a single command as seen previously.

 ## ROS launch
-In particular, ROS launch file is an XML file where parameters and nodes to run can be specified.
-Taking a look at the one available
+A ROS launch file is an XML file where the parameters and nodes to run can be specified.
+Take a look at the one available:

 	<launch>
 		<node pkg="simple_motion" type="simple_motion" name="simple_motion" output="screen"/>
 	</launch>

-For adding a new node to run the specific line to look for is `<node ... />`:
 - `pkg` specifies the package where the node is found.
 - `type` specifies the executable -- the ROS node -- to run.
 - `name` is an arbitrary name assigned to the node for the ROS master registration.